zerosynclegacy/protocol/README.md

 ## ZeroSync in a Hundred Words

 ZeroSync aims to combine features of Dropbox, Owncloud, Sparkleshare, BitTorrent Sync and other cloud sync products.
 Providing rapid file synchronization ranging from small to super large files.
 Additionally it will support versioning, secure communication, etc. The overall goal should be *zero effort*.
-This includes
+A goal for the far future is to add a Dropbox like Datastore API.
 ZeroSync is LGPLv3 open source.

 ## Motivation